charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 Instead of producing abstract compliance, Clprolf produces *meaningful architecture*.

-Whereas classical principles restrict you by saying what must not be done, Clprolf expands your freedom by making structure *visible* and *intuitive*.
+Whereas classical principles restrict you by saying what must not be done, Clprolf reduces architectural ambiguity by making structure explicit.
-It is not a dictatorial language enforcing rules; it simply makes incoherent design structurally impossible.
+It is not a dictatorial language enforcing rules; it structurally constrains incoherent design.

 That’s why the **SRP becomes a consequence, not a rule**.
 A well-formed Clprolf program naturally respects it, because the act of choosing a nature already fixes the class’s scope and purpose.

-Clprolf, therefore, is **a designer of design** — a language that doesn’t apply methodology, but **turns clear thought into structure**.
+Clprolf, therefore, is a language that embeds structure directly into design.
 It’s not about following design rules — it’s about designing so clearly that the rules follow you.

 ---

-### I.10) ⚙️ A Controlled and Coherent System
+### I.11) ⚙️ A Controlled and Coherent System

 With **Clprolf**, you obtain a system that remains fully **masterable**.
 The mechanics of the objects are intuitive,